larakielcode/top-calculator/README.md

 > * ~~This is almost a working simple calculator aside from the percentage button~~
 > * This is now a working simple calculator.

-IF you encounter any issues or bug in the project please dont hesistate to open an issue.
+## If you encounter any issues or bug in the project please dont hesistate to open an issue.
 Thank you!